UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/lambda.rst

             return x + y

-This simple function does nothing more than return the value of the expression in the 'return', so it is viable written on a single line.
+This simple function does nothing more than return the value of the expression in the 'return', so it is viable to have it written on a single line.

 ::